Doszhan-M/django_docker_blanks/README.md

 ```
 Blank project with custom user model
-use: djoser and djangorestframework-simplejwt for jwt authenticating
+Auth by jwt tokens:djoser and djangorestframework-simplejwt and django session based auth
-Add celery and beat workers and signals
+Add celery and beat workers
+Work signals
 ```